skip to Main Content

 • Pain Management: Addressing any knee pain or swelling through controlled movements, proper rest, and ice as needed.
 Controlling the cardinal signs of inflammation is key, including watching for excessive redness, heat, swelling, or resting knee pain.
 Some of these are normal in the early stages.

-• Weight-Bearing: Gradual introduction of weight-bearing exercises and learning to walk with proper form to minimize compensation You will likely use an assistive device such as B crutches and knee brace early on.
+• Weight-Bearing: Gradual introduction of weight-bearing exercises and learning to walk with proper form to minimize compensation from the uninjured leg.
+You will likely use an assistive device such as B crutches and knee brace early on.
 You will slowly wean away from these aides.

 Weeks 2-6: